mindspawn/OWUI_Sidebar/README.md

    - Click on the extension icon in the toolbar (you may need to pin it from the extensions menu)
    - If you haven't configured a URL yet, you'll see a welcome message with a button to open settings
    - Right-click the extension icon and select "Options" or click "Details" → "Extension options"
-   - Internal/external URLs default to `https://chat.foo.bar`.
-Update them (even though the fields are hidden by default) if your OWUI instance lives elsewhere.
+   - Internal/external URLs default to the values in `urlConfig.js` (preset to `https://chat.foo.bar`).
+Update that file for shared defaults, or use the options UI (even though the fields are hidden by default) if your OWUI instance lives elsewhere.
 Only the summary language and prompt override controls stay visible to reduce merge noise.
    - (Optional) Reveal the knowledge/API settings if you plan to use RAG uploads; the API/JWT key still lives there.

 7. **Access the Sidebar**